 A trial and error method is used to calculate the actual moment of inertia of the structural members.
 The defect-free frame was excited by a sinusoidal load and acceleration time history was recorded at the top of the frame at Node 2.
 By using the fast Fourier transform (FFT), the first two natural frequencies were estimated to be $f_1 = 9.76$ Hz and $f_2 = 34.12$ Hz.
 A theoretical finite-element model of the frame was also developed by considering the area of the elements same as that estimated experimentally.
-The Young's modulus of elasticity of the material was taken as 123.3×10^9 N/m2.
-The moment of inertia of the elements was observed between the experimental and theoretical models.
+The Young's modulus of elasticity of the material was taken as $123.3 \times 10^9$ N/m.
+The moment of inertia of the elements was changed so that there was matching between the first two natural frequencies of the experimental and theoretical models.
 Reasonably good matching was observed between the experimental and theoretical frequencies, when the nominal moment of inertia was reduced by 6%.
-Therefore, the actual moment of inertia is estimated to be 94% of the nominal moment of inertia, i.e., equal to $0.94 \times 253.9 = 238.7$ cm4.
+Therefore, the actual moment of inertia is estimated to be 94% of the nominal moment of inertia, i.e., equal to $0.94 \times 253.9 = 238.7$ cm.